We value our editorial independence, basing our comparison results, content and reviews on objective analysis without bias.

 If you transferred the same amount to the NASA Federal Platinum Advantage Rewards Credit Card, you’d pay $0.

-You’ll earn one point per dollar you spend on all purchases.
+You’ll earn 1 point per dollar you spend on all purchases.
 Redeem points for travel and merchandise.

 It’s nice to have rewards, but you’ll earn more with other cards.
-For example, the Citi® Double Cash Card offers 2% cash back on all purchases.
+For example, the Citi® Double Cash Card offers 1% cash back on purchases when you buy, and another 1% when you pay your bill.

-Depending on your credit score, you may qualify for a purchase APR as low as 11.4%.
+Depending on your credit score, you may qualify for a purchase APR as low as 11.9% variable.

 How does a balance transfer work with this card?